Fish Lens

 1. Changing land use

-The land bordering rivers and streams is being altered to create agricultural land.
-Riverbanks are modified and channels are straightened reducing the length of a river by up to 50%.
+Riverbanks are modified and channels are straightened, sometimes reducing the length of a river by up to 50%.

 2. Removal of important bankside habitat features